Talkdesk/api/README.md

 ## Help

-If you have questions that are related to the API chat with someone from tech support by acessing [our chat room](http://www.hipchat.com/gyjJEVCEE).
+If you have questions that are related to the API chat with someone from tech support by accessing [support@talkdesk.com](mailto: support@talkdesk.com).

 ## Help Us Make it Better